Deirdre Malone: Executive Director

 Pamela Drumgoole: Campaigns Officer | email@example.com

-After having previously completed an internship with IPRT, Pamela joined the IPRT team on a part-time basis in June 2017.
-She is responsible for co-ordinating campaign activities, updating IPRT's social media and website, and assisting in a wide range of IPRT's work.
+After having previously completed an internship with IPRT, Pamela joined the IPRT team in June 2017.
+She is responsible for coordinating campaign activities, maintaining IPRT's online presence, and assisting in a wide range of IPRT's work.

 She holds a BBL (Hons) in Law and Business and an MA in Comparative Criminology and Criminal Justice from Maynooth University.